- Future Students

 Friends of EWU

-Military ScienceAny EWU student may enroll in MLSC 100 and 200-level courses, without obligation to the military, to gain practical leadership experience and to see if ROTC and becoming an Army officer are something they are interested in pursuing while continuing their academic studies
+Military ScienceAny EWU student may enroll in MLSC 100 and 200-level courses, without obligation to the military, to gain practical leadership experience and to see if becoming an Army officer is something they are interested in pursuing while in college

 202 Cadet Hall